Welcome to Canterbury Christ Church University and thank you for choosing to live in our accommodation for the next year.

 Contact accommodation@canterbury.ac.uk to discuss your situation with us.

-If you are a single student currently in your second or third year, you can request to stay in one of our University study bedrooms as a returning student, as long as your accommodation payments are up-to-date and you haven’t broken your licence.
+If you are a single student currently in your second or third year, you can request to stay in one of our University study bedrooms as a returning student or one of our studio flats, as long as your accommodation payments are up-to-date and you haven’t broken your licence.
 Students with a disability who cannot find a suitable room in the private sector will be prioritised.

 Contact accommodation@canterbury.ac.uk to discuss your situation with us.